 Protecting your business

 A good professional indemnity policy will protect your business if you make a mistake in your work.
 And that can include copyright infringement and defamation too.
-If you communicate on behalf of business, and that can mean anything from writing blogs to replying to comments on your website, it makes sense to choose a policy that offers a good level of protection.
+If you communicate on behalf of a business, and that can mean anything from writing blogs to replying to comments on your website, it makes sense to choose a policy that offers a good level of protection.